A Way Out: Plot

 At a trailer park in the city, Leo confirms the safety of his wife Linda and his son Alex, before going to a construction site with Vincent.
 They find Ray, one of Harvey's underlings who works as a construction foreman, and, after a chase, capture and torture him to learn Harvey's location, which is Mexico.
 Plotting revenge against Harvey, the duo robs a gas station to buy guns from an arms dealer, Jasmine.
 When the two leave, Jasmine betrays them by giving their location to Harvey.
 At a telephone booth, Vincent calls Emily, a pilot, and convinces her to fly them to Mexico.
 He learns from her that his wife, Carol, had just gone through childbirth.
 The duo agrees to go to the hospital, and they encounter a hitman sent by Harvey, who they manage to subdue.
 They go to the hospital and Vincent gets to see his newborn daughter Julie, but are forced to leave as police officers surround the building.
 Leo is captured but manages to escape thanks to Vincent's help.

 The next day, Vincent and Leo meet Emily at her hangar and she flies them to Mexico.
 When the two of them make their way to Harvey's mansion, a firefight ensues.
 After fighting Harvey's guards and eventually Harvey himself, the two overpower Harvey, force him to return the Black Orlov and, after he attempts to take one of them hostage, kill him.
 Escaping with the Black Orlov, Vincent and Leo return to the United States on Emily's plane, but are surrounded by police upon landing.
-An officer takes the Black Orlov from Leo and hands Vincent a gun, revealing that both he and Emily are undercover FBI agents; Leo and Harvey's Black Orlov deal had actually been a sting operation, and the dealer killed was Vincent's brother, Gary.
+An officer takes the Black Orlov from Leo and hands Vincent a gun, revealing that both Vincent and Emily are undercover FBI agents; Leo and Harvey's Black Orlov deal had actually been a sting operation, and the dealer killed was Vincent's brother, Gary.

 Feeling betrayed, Leo subdues Vincent, takes him hostage and hijacks a police car to escape.
 While trying to avoid a police roadblock, he crashes the car into water.
 Both escape the submerged vehicle, Leo stealing a boat while Vincent is picked up by Emily in a police helicopter.
 After a chase where Vincent tries to destroy the engine of the boat, Leo jumps off before it crashes into fuel tanks and runs into a portside warehouse.
 Emily lands the helicopter and both she and Vincent chase Leo inside.
 Leo manages to ambush Emily, taking her gun away and ordering her to leave as the fight is between him and Vincent.
 The gunfight ends with both men injured, unarmed, and exhausted on the top of the roof.
 Seeing one of their guns nearby, both try to reach it, but only one is able to and shoots the other.
 The two share a final moment of friendship before the person shot dies from their injuries.